 English as a Second Language (ESL): required for students who did not graduate from an American high school and whose country of residence does not speak English as the primary language.
 This exam would take the place of the Writing Skills exam.

-If you have any documented special testing needs, contact the disability services coordinator at 516.686.7636.
+If you have any documented special testing needs, contact the accessibility services coordinator at 516.686.7636.